How Yemen's Houthis control Sanaa and alarm the West

 Hitari was killed by a member of the Houthis, an armed Shi'ite faction whose fighters had swept down from the north and stunningly captured Sanaa from the army about a month earlier.

-Their arrival following anti-government protests threatens to further destabilize Yemen, already wrecked by political turmoil since the Arab Spring revolutions of 2011.
+Their arrival following anti-government protests threatens to further destabilise Yemen, already wracked by political turmoil since the Arab Spring revolutions of 2011.

 The Houthis are fighting al Qaeda, two commanders have been sanctioned by the United States, and the group is viewed as Shi'ite Iran's ally in its proxy war with Saudi Arabia, which has suspended aid to Yemen since the Houthis arrived.